Okanjo/okanjo-docs/docs/User Addresses.md

-# User and Store Addresses
+# User Addresses

 Generic mailing or permanent street address.
 Users can store many addresses of different types.

 Stores can use addresses to list physical storefront locations.
+Routes to manage store addresses are not yet implemented.
+Contact Okanjo support can add store addresses.

 # Objects